lucassong3000/my-website/content/software/river.md

 process which will need to be renamed to "window manager."
 This will give users much more power and control over river's behavior and also enable some really cool workflows.
-For example, it would be possible to write a window manager in lisp and use hot code reloading to edit its behavior it while it is running.
+For example, it would be possible to write a window manager in lisp and use hot code reloading to edit its behavior while it is running.

 This is a non-trivial architectural change and will take a while to implement.
 I plan to focus on this change for the 0.4.0 release cycle.
 Unfortunately, it will